Ayesha-Imr/gdg-rag/README.md

-# Study Space
+# Retrieval Augmented Generation (RAG) App

-Study Space is a basic, beginner friendly RAG app for personalised study help that allows you to interact with your uploaded documents.
-You can:
+This is a basic, beginner friendly RAG app for personalised interaction with your uploaded documents.

-- Ask questions and get precise answers based on the document content.
-- Generate quizzes to test your knowledge.
-- Get MCQs to test your understanding.
-- Create flashcards for learning and revision.

 ## Setup Instructions